buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.1.7 =
+* Forums - Fixed formatting displaying as HTML when replying as non-admin
+* Forums - Fixed emoji displaying too big, for new forum replies only

 = 1.1.6 =
 * Performance - Lazy load images in Activity, Forums, Photos and Albums